Yi-Chun Tricia Lin

-Yi-Chun Tricia Lin (林怡君 (林怡君)) is a Taiwanese feminist scholar and professor at the Southern Connecticut State University (SCSU) in the United States and Director of SCSU's Women's, Gender, and Sexuality Studies program.
+Yi-Chun Tricia Lin (林怡君 (林怡君)) is a Taiwanese feminist scholar.
+She is a professor at Southern Connecticut State University and director of its Women's, Gender, and Sexuality Studies program.
 She was the president of the National Women's Studies Association from 2012 to 2014.
 She is the co-founder of the North American Asian Feminist (NAAF) Collective Caucus at the National Women's Studies Association Conference.
-She has received awards from the National Endowment for the Humanities and Fulbright Program.
-In addition to being featured in Ms. magazine, Lin's work has also been published in peer-reviewed academic journals such as Frontiers and Journal of Global Indigeneity.

 Early life and education

 Lin was born in Taiwan.
 She attended Zhunan Primary School in Taiwan.
 In 1982, she received a Bachelor of Arts degree in English and American Literature from National Taiwan Normal University.
 She earned a Master of Arts degree in Western Languages and Literatures from Tamkang University.

 Career

 In 2001, She received a $24,000 grant from the National Endowment for the Humanities for her research on Pacific Islander writers.
 In 2002, her work was featured by the Asian American / Asian Research Institute.
 Lin worked as an Assistant Professor of English at Borough of Manhattan Community College until 2004.
 She started working at Southern Connecticut State University (SCSU) in 2004.
 In 2005, Lin co-authored the afterword with Greg Robinson in the reissued print of "Restless Wave: My Life in Two Worlds: A Memoir" by Ayako Ishigaki in 2005.
 The Japanese American National Museum hosted her and Robinson at an event on April 24, 2005 to discuss the book.
 In 2008, Lin was promoted from associate professor to full professor at SCSU.
 In 2012, she was awarded the President's Appreciation Award alongside Dorinda Borer for the 26th annual Carroll E. Brown Scholarship & Community Awards.
 From 2012 to 2014, Lin served as the president of the National Women's Studies Association.
 In 2018, she was awarded a Fulbright Fellowship for her research and worked out of National Dong Hwa University's College of Indigenous Studies's Department of Ethnic Relations and Cultures for the duration of her fellowship.
 In 2022, she presented her work "Remembering Usu'uru: Indigenous Women's Mobilizing and Transnational Feminist Solidarity" at the American Comparative Literature Association.